Integrated RGB Beam Combiner in Al2O3 Photonic Circuits with On-Chip Modulation for AR/VR Displays: Introduction

 Among the various materials used in integrated photonics, aluminum oxide stands out as particularly suitable for visible-light applications.
 It offers low optical loss and excellent transparency across the visible spectrum, making it ideal for devices that require the manipulation of red, green, and blue (RGB) light \cite{hendriks2021}.
 These three colors are the foundation of full-color displays, which are used in systems like augmented and virtual reality (AR/VR) and glassless 3D displays \cite{notaros2024}.
 By integrating the control of RGB light into a single platform, more efficient and compact display systems can be created, driving the next generation of visual technologies.

-Recent developments have demonstrated various approaches for integrating RGB light on a chip \cite{nakao2020},\cite{SAKAMOTO}, \cite{shi2025}.
-This paper explores a novel design for an RGB beam combiner on an aluminum oxide platform, which combines light from the red (650 nm), green (532 nm), and blue (450 nm) channels into a single tunable output.
-The design utilizes Mach-Zehnder modulators (MZMs) to control the intensity of each color channel and multimode interference (MMI) structures to combine the beams into one output.
+Recent developments have demonstrated various approaches for integrating RGB light on a chip \cite{nakao2020,SAKAMOTO,shi2025}.
+This paper explores a novel design for an RGB beam combiner on an aluminum oxide platform, which combines red (632 nm), green (520 nm), and blue (452 nm) optical channels.
+The design utilizes Mach--Zehnder modulators (MZMs) to control the intensity of each color channel.
+The modulated light is then routed to the corresponding RGB gratings that diffract the beams at a common emission angle, enabling overlap in the far field.
 The MZMs allow for dynamic tuning of each color, enabling fine control of the RGB signal serving as a building block for a pixel.

-By leveraging aluminum oxide’s properties and the efficiency this RGB combiner offers a scalable and compact solution for 3D display technologies.
-Its design is flexible, allowing for future enhancements such as the incorporation of an array of slanted gratings to achive autosterescopic effect \cite{raval2020} by directing the light at different angles without the need of phase tuning of each individual grating.
+By leveraging aluminum oxide’s favorable optical properties, this RGB combiner offers a scalable and compact solution for 3D display technologies and AR.
+Its design is flexible, allowing for future enhancements such as the incorporation of an array of slanted gratings to achieve autostereoscopic effect \cite{raval2020} by directing the light at different angles without the need for phase tuning of each individual grating.
 The development of this RGB beam combiner could lead to smaller, more energy-efficient, and higher-performing displays for a wide range of applications, from entertainment to medical imaging, holography and beyond.